 The PASSERIFORMES (pronounced pas-ser-i-FOR-meez) is large taxonomic order of one hundred eighteen families of birds that includes the larks, the vireos, and the shrikes, and the babblers.

-The babblers, or Timaliidae (pronounced tih-mah-LEYE-ih-dee), are a large family of three hundred and twenty-two species in fifty genera found mostly in Asia and Africa.
+Sylviid warblers or sylviidae, are a large family of three hundred and twenty-two species in fifty genera found mostly in Asia and Africa.

-There are four species of babblers in three genera that occur in North America (including three species introduced to Hawaii).
+There are four species of sylviid Warblers in three genera that occur in North America (including three species introduced to Hawaii).
 These are the exotic sounding Red-billed Leiothrix, the Greater Necklaced Laughingthrush, the Hwamei, and the Wrentit.

-Babblers are most well known for their vociferous behavior (hence the name of the family).
+Sylviid warblers are most well known for their vociferous behavior.
 Like many members of this family, the loud, distinctive vocalizations of the Wrentit reverberate throughout its brushy habitat while it remains hidden in the dense cover it prefers.

 This large, diverse family ranges from birds the size of warblers small to the jay-like laughingthrushes.
 The few species that occur in North America and Hawaii also vary in size and shape.
 They have both short and long tails, short wings, fairly long, strong legs and feet, and rather stout bills.

-The babbler species that occur in North America do not migrate.
+The sylviid warbler species that occur in North America do not migrate.

-Many members of the Timaliidae are social birds that typically occur in family groups and in mixed flocks with other bird species.
+Many members of the sylviidae family are social birds that typically occur in family groups and in mixed flocks with other bird species.
 They forage for small creatures by gleaning and picking them from nooks and crannies in the thick vegetation.

-The babbler species of North America are not threatened.
+The sylviidae species of North America are not threatened.
 Some species in Asia, though, have very limited ranges and are threatened by destruction of their tropical forest habitats.

-Some babbler species are so social in nature that family groups will huddle together while perched.
+Some sylviidae species are so social in nature that family groups will huddle together while perched.